Let’s start with the short answer: unless you’re wanting to upgrade your roof, it should only cost your homeowner’s insurance deductible.

 Architectural shingles are essentially a fancier asphalt shingle – maybe one with more depth, fancier shapes, and/or more vibrant color.

 Having a slate roof installed will definitely boost your home’s curb appeal.
 Slate hues include various shades of green, black, purple and red.
 Aside from improving your home’s look, a slate roof will also last longer than other roof types.
-You should know that slate roofing materials tend to be quite heavy which necessitates extra framing.
+You should know that slate roofing materials tend to be quite heavy which necessitates extra framing, most likely used in conservatory roofing.

 Concrete or Clay Roof Tile